-- This is your opportunity to give the admissions committee a better understanding of who you truly are, and more importantly answer why you want to attend their Law School.
+Your personal statement is a piece of writing that is your opportunity to give the admissions committee a better understanding of who you are as a person, and why you want to attend their law school.

 Where do I begin?

-- An understanding of and experience with the skills necessary for academic success in law school
+- Understanding or experience with the skills necessary for success in law school

 - Motivation to study law